WBA sign £12 million Rodriguez from Southampton

-LONDON West Bromwich Albion have signed striker Jay Rodriguez from Southampton, the Saints said on Sunday.
+LONDON (Reuters) - West Bromwich Albion have signed striker Jay Rodriguez from Southampton, the Saints said on Sunday.

 "#SaintsFC can confirm that @JayRodriguez9 has today completed a move to #WBA," they said.